Visiting Italy With Kids

 *Italian families eat late.
 Few restaurants open their doors before 7.30pm making pizzerias (many open early) more appealing. if you have younger children there are not many highchairs, so bring a travel one.

 Where to go

 I haven’t had much of an opportunity to explore Italy fully.
 Brief trips to Rome meant the must do Trevi fountain and colosseum whilst Milan entailed some essential shopping.
 Venice last August was a wonderful city break (without the kids) and was surprisingly calm around the quiet back streets.
 Discovering the cicchetti (Venetian tapas) was a wonderful way to explore the city but that’s another post for later.
 I’m visiting Florence and Siena next year, so I’ll also report back to the family-friendly activities there.
 So without further ado here’s some of the must do’s in Italy with kids to help you decide which part to visit.

 Rome is a great place to take your family to – whatever their ages.
 The whole city is steeped in ancient history, with so many talking points from just wondering around.
 However, these experiences are not to be missed!

 - Gladiator school – Learn how to be a gladiator whilst wearing and using traditional clothing.
 The experience includes entrance to the Gladiator School of Rome Museum.

-- Pizza making tour and gelato eating.
+- Pizza making tour (have a look at this one here) and gelato eating.
 When in Rome it would be rude not to sample the delicious gelato.